uber-common/cadence-samples/new_samples/README.md

 ```bash
 go run main.go
 ```
-The worker will listen to `localhost:3000`.
 Then you may interact with the samples using Cadence CLI.
+You may start multiple workers by running this binary.
 Here are a list of example CLIs you may use to play with the samples.

 ### HelloWorld workflow
 This workflow takes an input message and greet you as response.
 Try the following CLI